 Isolated cases of certain infectious diseases

-Doctors, nurses, midwives or public health nurses who suspect or detect an individual with selected group A diseases should immediately contact the local Municipal Medical Officer.
+Doctors, nurses, midwives or dentist who suspect or detect an individual with selected group A diseases should immediately contact the local Municipal Medical Officer.
 These selected diseases are: anthrax, botulism, cholera, diphtheria, diarrhoea-associated hemolytic uremic syndrome, enterohemorrhagic E. coli (EHEC) infection, hemorrhagic fever, Legionnaires' disease, meningococcal disease, measles, plague, poliomyelitis, rabies, rubella, severe acute respiratory syndrome (SARS), smallpox, trichinosis and typhus.

 Outbreaks of communicable diseases